pimlie/node-memwatcher/README.md

 #### `nuxtHook` _string_ (listen)

 Normally we are interested in memory usage when nuxt is serving requests, so we start listening for stats events on the listen hook.
-Its probably better to not change this
+You can probably leave this to the default

 #### `setupGraph` _function_ (undefined)

 If defined it receives the graph setup as the first argument.
 Use this to setup your own metrics

+> See the readme of [turtle-race](https://github.com/lbovet/turtle-race) for more information

 #### `graphMetric` _function_ (undefined)

-If defined it receives the graph as first argument, the stats as second argument and the _number_ of requests as third argument.
+If defined it receives the graph as first argument, the stats as second argument and the number of requests as third argument.
 Use this to add your own metrics